Unsolved homicide now believed to be suicide

 "[This] isn't unheard of," Ortiz said.
 "There is a handgun out there that was used in this incident.
 We just don't know where it went."

-Vazquez-Salas' death is the second unsolved homicide in Santa Fe this year to receive a semblance of closure in recent weeks.
+Vazquez-Salas' death is the second death this year in Santa Fe initially classified as an unsolved homicide to receive a semblance of closure in recent weeks.
 On Sept.
-28 police arrested Judah Trujillo, 16, as their primary suspect in the death of nursing home worker Samuel Cordero.
+28, police arrested Judah Trujillo, 16, as their primary suspect in the death of nursing home worker Samuel Cordero.

-The August death of Michael J. Trilling at the Casitas de Bella apartment complex on Cerrillos Road remains as Santa Fe's last unsolved homicide from this year.
+The August death of Michael J. Trilling at the Casitas de Bella apartment complex on Cerrillos Road now remains the only unsolved homicide in the city in 2022.